polyfy/polylith/doc/commands.md

     nil, :default, or a fully qualified symbol referring to a function on the poly tool's classpath, which can take a single argument and must return an instance of polylith.clj.core.test-runner-contract.interface/TestRunner.

+  Error 110 - Missing or invalid config file.
+    Triggered if a deps.edn file for a brick or project (or workspace.edn) is missing or invalid.

   Warning 201 - Mismatching parameter lists in function or macro.
     Triggered if a function or macro is defined in the interface for a component